 Just like the ERP and DOP, the strength of the stand-alone OMS lies in its integration capabilities.
-From accounting and shipping to demand planning and POS systems, a standalone OMS system should provide extensive integration capabilities.
+From accounting and shipping to demand planning and POS integrations, a standalone OMS system should provide extensive integration capabilities.

 A popular stand-alone OMS is TradeGecko, which unifies sales channels and synchronizes orders with inventory data.

-How Animal Supply Company Improved Order Processing
+Case Study: How Animal Supply Company Improved Order Processing

 Animal Supply Company (ASC) is a national pet food giant founded in 1987.
 They currently operate through 23 distribution centers staffed by over 1,400 employees.
 They also sell to 11,000 retailers with over 15,000 brick-and-mortar locations.